majajane/optimize-staffing/README.md

 # optimize-staffing
 Math Modeling (Final Course Output)

+## Project Title
+Utilizing Time-In/Time-Out Data to Optimize e-Library Staffing During Exam Season at Bulacan State University

 ## Overview
 The goal of this study is to analyze the occupancy data in the e-Library and to determine the busiest period.
 This way, the library does not exceed its capacity and allows students to utilize available space effectively.

+## Problem Statement
+The e-Library experiences fluctuating student occupancy during exam periods, resulting in ineffective staff distribution—too many employees at certain times and not enough at others.
+This research seeks to enhance staffing through data-driven models to boost efficiency and service quality

 ## Mathematical Models
 - **Time Series**: Tracks hourly occupancy changes